 Made from raw milk, either on the farm or in the region, the Mâconnais goat cheese is presented as a small truncated cone featuring a lightly-coloured crust slightly salty in flavour.
 Moreover, this variety offers a wide array of gustatory sensations depending on its state of maturation.

 - The AOP Charolais goat cheese

 Its characteristic shape, tall and slightly warped like a keg, its soft crust and sweet flavour all elevate the Charolais goat cheese to a genuine delicacy.
 You're witnessing a cheese that's generous and well-built, making it suitable for ageing under optimal conditions.

 - Bresse churned butter, thick and semi-thick whipping cream

-Butter and cream also earn AOC distinction.
+Butter and cream also earn AOP distinction.
 Their aroma, taste, smooth texture and tenderness evoke savours and a regional identity showcasing Bresse production in all its splendour.

 * AOC (appellation of certified origin), AOP (appellation of protected origin)

 If an official certificate were requested to prove the ubiquity and quality of Saône-&-Loire gastronomy, then a famous red guide would serve as the reference.
 According to Michelin's rating of gastronomic excellence, the department is home to no fewer than 11 such establishments, one of which (Maison Lameloise in Chagny, directed by chef Eric Pras) has been bestowed with their 3-star honour.